 Education complaint process

-Support from Student Representative and Student Union
+Support from Student ombudsman and Student Union

 Contact

-E-mail: cecilia [dot] hultman [at] kanslik [dot] lu [dot] se (cecilia[dot]hultman[at]kanslik[dot]lu[dot]se)
+annika [dot] westberg [at] kanslik [dot] lu [dot] se (annika[dot]westberg[at]kanslik[dot]lu[dot]se)